suconbu/jsonfeed_dataclass/README.md

 # jsonfeed_dataclass

-This is the class definitions which represents the structure of [JSON Feed](https://jsonfeed.org).
+This is the single-file class definitions which represents the structure of [JSON Feed 1.1](https://jsonfeed.org/version/1.1).

 ## Class